vel21ripn/ahocorasick/README.md

 # ahocorasick
 Aho-corasick library

-New version of the ahocorasick library
+New version of the ahocorasick library (used in nDPI project)

+The 'src' directory contains the original implementation of the aho-corasick algorithm (from nDPI project).

+The 'new' directory contains the new implementation.
+The API has barely changed.
+Almost all data structures have been changed.

-1. The new version is about 25% faster with -O2 and 45% faster with -O3.
+1. The new version is up to about 25% faster (with optimization levels -O0 and -O2) and up to 45% faster (with optimization levels -O3).
 1. No recursion is used (smaller stack size required).
 1. Uses less memory (by valgrind info)
    * bigram: